What Is Continuous Deployment? Definition and Overview

 Innovation, such as A/B Testing, is encouraged:

 Design thinking approaches like A/B Testing necessitate the capacity to show various functionality to targeted users.
-Then collecting data that aids in creating designs that are optimal for user demands.
+Then, collect data that aids in creating optimal designs for user demands.

 Small batch production: